magmukendi/my100daysOfCode.v.2/README.md

 ## Day 63/100 August 7th 2022:

 ## Day 62/100: August 6th 2022:
+**Today's Progress**:
-**Today's Progress**: I am currently reviewing dx/dy technique.
+I am currently reviewing dx/dy technique.
 How to move a point in a grid.
 I also worked on how to change the direction of the point in a plan.
 When working with grid it is always important to mention the out of range bound.
 So that you can can be protected from being out of range.

 **Thoughts**:

+Nothing much to share, lol.
 **Link to work**: